 Where To Stay: During my stay in Kangerlussuaq, I stayed at The Old Camp.

-The Old Camp is three old American Military Barracks now turned into a guesthouse, the location is a bit outside of the “center” about 2km west of the Airport, but the guest house offers free Airport transfer.
+The Old Camp is three old American Military Barracks now turned into a guesthouse, the location is a bit outside of the “centre” about 2km west of the Airport, but the guest house offers free Airport transfer.
 The room offers great heating, a common kitchen with breakfast included and four clean bathrooms.

 What To Wear: Warm Clothes!
-Even during the month of July did I experience cold snow like I mentioned a few times already, during my night in Kangerlussuaq the temperature dropped to only 2+ Celsius/35,6 Fahrenheit.
-And I will have to admit that I was cold on parts during the day trip even on board the 4X4 bus since there was no heating on board.
+Even during the month of July did I experience cold snow like I mentioned a few times already, during my night in Kangerlussuaq, the temperature dropped to only 2+ Celsius/35,6 Fahrenheit.
+And I will have to admit that I was cold on parts during the day trip even onboard the 4X4 bus since there was no heating on board.